Eurovision Song Contest 2026: Production and format

-The Eurovision Song Contest 2026 will be produced by the Austrian national broadcaster ORF.
-The core team consists of Michael Krön as executive producer, Stefan Zechner as show producer, Daniel Hack as head of production, Christine Tichy as technical manager, Roman Horacek as head of communications, Iris Keutter as marketing manager, Oliver Lingens as event manager, Christina Lassnig as executive assistant, Christina Heinzle-Conrad as secretary-general, and Martin Szerencsi as legal advisor.
-Zechner, Tichy, Horacek, Keutter, Lingens, and Szerencsi all previously held similar or analogous positions for the in Vienna.
+The Eurovision Song Contest 2026 was produced by the Austrian national broadcaster Österreichischer Rundfunk (ORF).
+The core team consisted of Michael Krön as executive producer, Stefan Zechner as show producer, Daniel Hack as head of production, Christine Tichy as technical manager, Roman Horacek as head of communications, Iris Keutter as marketing manager, Oliver Lingens as event manager, Christina Lassnig as executive assistant, Christina Heinzle-Conrad as secretary-general, and Martin Szerencsi as legal advisor.
+Zechner, Tichy, Horacek, Keutter, Lingens, and Szerencsi had previously held similar or analogous positions for the in Vienna.
+Michael Kögler and Robin Hofwander served as multi-camera directors, Dorothee Freiberger and Martin Gellner composed the theme music, and Tim Routledge served as lighting designer.

-In June 2025, the EBU announced that Martin Österdahl would step down from his role as executive supervisor of the contest, with ESC director Martin Green temporarily assuming Österdahl's duties.
+In June 2025, Martin Österdahl stepped down from his role as the contest's executive supervisor, with ESC director Martin Green temporarily assuming Österdahl's duties.
 On 1 October, Gert Kark was appointed to the contest's reference group, taking Österdahl's vacated spot.
 A few days later, it was revealed that he would serve in the newly created position of ESC executive producer.